Films by Jay Craven

 Craven continues (2009 - present) to curate and produce performing arts events through the KCP Presents series in Vermont’s Northeast Kingdom.
 He also curates the Middlebury (VT) New Filmmakers Festival and the Woodstock (VT) Film Series, and produces the annual the Nantucket Young Playwrights residency Program for teen writers.

-He is currently preparing, LOST NATION, a new film set during the turbulent period of the American Revolution in Vermont.
-Craven writes regular arts and public issue commentaries and is also writing a memoir to be completed in 2022.
+He is currently touring Lost Nation, a new film set during the turbulent period of the American Revolution in Vermont.
+Craven writes regular arts and public issue commentaries and is also writing a memoir.

 Awards & accolades